newkid99/bikeshare/README.md

 # bikeshare
-How do casual and annual riders on a bikesharing platform?
+How do casual and annual riders differ on a bikesharing platform?
 Well i will show you how.